Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{Sociodemographic Analysis} To identify participant characteristics associated with AI companionship use and susceptibility to treatment effects in the repeated exposure RCT, we conducted two sets of exploratory analyses.
-First, we assessed predictors of prior AI companionship use via logistic regression, modelling the binary outcome of whether participants had used AI for companionship, emotional support, or social interaction in the past year (versus never) as a function of demographics (age, education, gender, disability status, ethnicity, income, religion), pre-treatment psychosocial health (Factors 1 and 2), general AI usage frequency, and pre-treatment preferences towards relationship-seeking AI (cluster membership of Sceptics versus Enthusiasts).
-Second, we identified characteristics associated with differential responses to AI interactions using:
+\paragraph{Predicting Prior AI Companionship Use} Using our pre-treatment survey, we fit a logistic regression predicting any prior use of AI for companionship, emotional support or social interaction (vs.\ never) from demographics (age, education, gender, disability, ethnicity, income, religion), pre-treatment psychosocial health (Factors 1 and 2), general AI usage frequency, and pre-treatment preference cluster membership (Sceptics vs.\ Enthusiasts).
+We report odds ratios with $p_{\text{FDR}}$ (full results in SI.5).

-where $Y_{it}$ is the outcome for participant $i$ at time $t$, $\mathbf{X}_i$ is a vector of participant characteristics (demographics, pre-treatment psychosocial factors, AI usage frequency, and preference cluster), $C_i$ is a binary companionship condition indicator (positive relationship-seeking $\times$ emotional domain), $P_i$ is the personalisation condition, and $f(t)$ captures temporal dynamics (with random slopes where appropriate).
-For time-invariant outcomes, we omitted the temporal terms.
-We extracted coefficients $\boldsymbol{\gamma}$ to identify characteristics predictive of elevated responses across outcomes.
-To test whether vulnerable groups showed differential sensitivity to companionship features specifically (rather than general susceptibility), we additionally fit models including interactions between all participant characteristics and the companionship condition indicator ($\mathbf{X}_i \times C_i$).
-We applied FDR correction at two levels: within-outcome (adjusting across predictors within each outcome) and globally (adjusting across all predictor-outcome combinations).
-We report effects surviving global FDR correction as robust findings.